Belgrave, Leicester: Major roads

 Belgrave is located on, at the start of and at the south end of the A607 and is also on the A6 and the A563.

 Bus

-First Leicester service 4 and 21 serve Belgrave on the A607 and Catherine Street respectively.
+First Leicester service 4 (formerly 22) and 21 serve Belgrave on the A607 Belgrave Road and Melton Road and on Catherine Street respectively.

 First Leicester services 25 and 26 travel along Belgrave Gate with service 25 going through the Old Village and service 26 going by Abbey Park and by the Old Village.

-Arriva Midlands services 5, 5A and 6 all serve the A607 whilst Arriva Midlands service 127 serves Loughborough Road, travelling by the Old Village.
+Arriva Midlands services 5, 5A and 6 all serve the A607 whilst Arriva Midlands service 127 serves the A6 Loughborough Road, travelling by the Old Village.

 All bus services operate along or by the Golden Mile from and into Leicester City Centre.

 The nearest bus stations, both in Leicester City Centre are the Haymarket and St Margaret's.

 Train

 The nearest train station is Leicester railway station.

 The Midland Main Line runs along at the east of Belgrave.

 Leicester Belgrave Road railway station and Belgrave and Birstall railway station are both now closed.